The surprise votes of 2016 echoed through the quarter, as the extended US bull run passed two milestones, reports CIO Chris Ralph.

 To add to Theresa May’s woes, the Labour Party leadership said it would vote against any Chequers-styled final deal in parliament.
 Moreover, the EU has said a new Irish border plan must be ready for mid-October.
 By quarter-end, leading bookmakers were offering odds near 2/1 on the UK leaving without a deal, despite a crescendo of warnings from business and labour groups.
 Faced with looming Brexit deadlines, the Chancellor brought the Budget date forward to 29 October.

 Although the Bank of England introduced one interest rate rise in the period, headline growth was sluggish in the UK and across much of Europe too, not least in France, while Angela Merkel’s political ascendancy slipped in Germany, and a populist coalition in Italy announced a deficit-raising budget at the end of the quarter.
-European stocks ended the period little change, but the EU did sign the largest bilateral trade deal in history with Japan.
+European stocks ended the period little changed, but the EU did sign the largest bilateral trade deal in history with Japan.

 In the US, however, this pattern was reversed, as growth accelerated and trade relationships were fractured.
 Second quarter growth was reported at 4.2% (annualised), and there were plenty of positive signals over the course of the third quarter too, among them manufacturing, employment and productivity figures, not to mention strong profits in the banking sector.1